On some special classes of contact $B_0$-VPG graphs: Preliminaries

 A graph $G$ is \emph{connected}, if for each pair of vertices $u,v$ there exists a path from $u$ to $v$.
 A \emph{tree} is a connected graph with no induced cycle.
 Given a connected graph $G=(V,E)$, the \emph{distance between two vertices $u,v\in V$}, denoted by $d_G(u,v)$, is the number of edges of a shortest path from $u$ to $v$.
 The \emph{diameter} of $G$ is the maximum distance between two vertices.

-An undirected graph $G=(V,E)$ is called a \textit{$B_k$-VPG graph}, for some integer $k\geq 0$, if one can associate a path with at most $k$ \textit{bends} (a bend is a $90$ degrees turn of a path at a grid-point) on a rectangular grid with each vertex such that two vertices are adjacent if and only if the corresponding paths intersect on at least one grid-point.
+An undirected graph $G=(V,E)$ is called a \textit{$B_k$-VPG graph}, for some integer $k\geq 0$, if one can associate a path with at most $k$ \textit{bends} (a bend is a $90$ degrees turn of a path at a grid-point) on a rectangular grid with each vertex such that two vertices are adjacent if and only if the corresponding paths intersect in at least one grid-point.
 Such a representation is called a \emph{$B_k$-VPG representation}.
 The horizontal grid lines will be referred to as \textit{rows} and denoted by $x_0,x_1,\ldots$ and the vertical grid lines will be referred to as \textit{columns} and denoted by $y_0,y_1,\ldots$.
 We are interested in a subclass of $B_0$-VPG graphs called contact $B_0$-VPG.
-A \textit{contact $B_0$-VPG representation} $\mathcal{R}(G)$ of $G$ is a $B_0$-VPG representation in which each path in the representation is either a horizontal path or a vertical path on the grid, such that two vertices are adjacent if and only if the corresponding paths intersect on at least one grid-point without crossing each other and without sharing an edge of the grid.
+A \textit{contact $B_0$-VPG representation} $\mathcal{R}(G)$ of $G$ is a $B_0$-VPG representation in which each path in the representation is either a horizontal path or a vertical path on the grid, with length at least one (the length is the number of grid-points minus one), such that two vertices are adjacent if and only if the corresponding paths intersect in at least one grid-point without crossing each other and without sharing an edge of the grid.
 A graph is a \textit{contact $B_0$-VPG graph} if it has a contact $B_0$-VPG representation.
-For every vertex $v$, we denote by $P_v$ the corresponding path in $\mathcal{R}(G)$ (see Figure \ref{fig:ejemplo}).
+For every vertex $v$, we denote by $P_v$ the corresponding path in $\mathcal{R}(G)$ (see Figure~\ref{fig:ejemplo}).
 Consider a clique $K$ in $G$.
 A path $P_v$ representing a vertex $v\in K$ is called a \emph{path of the clique $K$}.

 \